The Wicker Man (song): Composition

 According to Dickinson, 'The Wicker Man' initially started off as a riff that Adrian Smith was "bouncing around with".
 Dickinson thought that the riff sounded good and he began to add a catchy melody to the song.
 Then Steve Harris began to play along to the riff.
 Dickinson stated that the song was written without even trying to get a single-length track.
 It was also the first song that the band rehearsed together since the return of Dickinson and Smith.
 Dickinson said the process of writing the lyrics attempted to get "the same vibe I get when I stand onstage in front of all these people and they start singing and chanting with you".

 The radio version of the song differs from the album track, with the chorus' first and third line "Your time will come" followed by the line, "Thy will be done", and the last line is followed by "Don't turn, don't run."
 This is the case for every chorus except for the third chorus in which the third line is followed by "I'll be the one" and the fourth line is followed by "Burn on the sun."
 This version is considered extremely rare.

 The single's cover art was by Mark Wilkinson, after a piece by the famed artist Derek Riggs was rejected.
 This was the last piece Riggs would create for Iron Maiden, until Flight 666, reasoning that they were too hard to work with.
 This art work was used for the picture vinyl disc and various minor pressings.

 In 2001, the song was nominated for a Grammy Award in the category "Best Metal Performance" but lost to "Elite" by Deftones.

 This song was also included as a playable song in game Rock Band Blitz.

 From 2011 to 2018, the Washington Capitals of the National Hockey League used a portion of "The Wicker Man" as their goal celebration song.

-Limited Editions
+Limited editions

 A limited edition of "The Wicker Man" was also released.
-The limited edition contained 2 CDs and a double-faced poster, as well as a selection of live songs recorded during the Ed Hunter Tour.
-The European release of the single also contained a beermat.

-CD 1 had a picture of the band on the cover of the cd the same as the single cover; CD 2 was clear with a picture of the "Wicker Man" on the cd.

-The 12-inch LP picture disc had the "Wicker Man" on the A side and the people with animal masks on the B side.
+The limited edition contains two CDs and a double-faced poster, as well as a selection of live songs recorded during the Ed Hunter Tour.
+The European release of the single also contains a beermat.
+CD 1 has a picture of the band on the cover of the CD. the same as the single cover; CD 2 is clear with a picture of the "Wicker Man" on the CD.
+The 12-inch LP picture disc has the "Wicker Man" on the A-side and the people with animal masks on the B-side.